Dispersion in Analogue Gravity: Act I: Simulating the Curvature

 In the early 20th century, Wilhelm Gordon reintroduced a more precise version of this concept with the tools of general relativity by showing that light propagation in a moving dielectric can be reinterpreted as propagating in a curved spacetime \cite{Gordon1923}.
 One starts with the usual Maxwell equations in a medium in Minkowski space.
 Let the medium have the local isotropic refractive index \(n(\mathbf{r}, t)\) and move with the four--velocity field \(u^\alpha\).
 One finds that the Maxwell equations in the medium are equivalent to the Maxwell equations in a spacetime with metric tensor

 Conversely, a spacetime geometry with metric (\ref{eq:gordon}) can be viewed as a moving medium.
-This is true for arbitrary spacetime geometries, not only for Gordon's metric (\ref{eq:gordon}): they all act on light like effective --- possibly nonisotropic --- moving media \cite{Plebanski1960}, and so does gravity, much like Newton initially thought.
+This is true for arbitrary spacetime geometries, not only for Gordon's metric (\ref{eq:gordon}): they all act on light like effective --- possibly nonisotropic --- moving media \cite{Plebanski1960}, and so does gravity, much like Newton initially thought.\footnote{This discussion applies to bosonic analogues (e.g., phonons/photons), while fermionic analogues require a tetrad structure~\cite{Volovik2023Prism}.}

 Several decades later, the next breakthrough came with William Unruh's insight that fluid flows exceeding their local wave speed can mimic black hole horizons \cite{Unruh1981}.
 He pointed out that when a flow transitions from subsonic to supersonic, phonons are trapped in the supersonic region—exactly as light is trapped inside a black hole.
 He imagined an experiment with superfluid liquid helium to test Stephen Hawking's theoretical prediction \cite{Hawking1975} that horizons radiate and calculated the rate of Hawking radiation of ``sonic horizons''.